Augustus Kuper: Naval career

 From 3 July 1850 to February 1854 he was captain in Thetis from her commissioning at Plymouth.
 He sailed her to the south-east coast of America and then the Pacific.
 Kuper Island in the Strait of Georgia, off the east coast of Vancouver Island, was named for him after he surveyed the area from 1851 to 1853.

 From 13 August 1855 to 24 January 1856 he was the captain of HMS London in the Mediterranean.

 In 1861 he was promoted to rear-admiral and in 1862 he succeeded Admiral Sir James Hope as Commander-in-Chief, East Indies and China Station.
 His tenure coincided with the later stages of British involvement in the Taiping Rebellion.

 In August 1863 he hoisted his flag in the wooden screw-frigate Euryalus and led a British squadron of seven warships to Kagoshima to coerce the daimyō of Satsuma into paying the £25,000 demanded by the British Government as reparation to the British victims of the Namamugi Incident.
 During the Bombardment of Kagoshima the captain of Euryalus, John James Steven Josling, was killed, as was his second-in-command, Commander Wilmot, both decapitated by the same cannonball.

 In 1864 Kuper was in command of the International fleet at the Shimonoseki Expedition, Japan, the action fought to reopen the Inland Sea and the Straits of Shimonoseki.
 His interpreter at Shimonoseki was Ernest Satow.
 Kuper was made a Knight Commander of the Order of the Bath (KCB) on 25 February 1864 'in acknowledgement of his services at Kagoshima'.
-In due course, i.e., on 2 June 1869, he became a Knight Grand Cross of the Bath (GCB) and promoted to the rank of vice-admiral in 1866 and to admiral in 1872.
+In due course, i.e., on 2 June 1869, he became a Knight Grand Cross of the Bath (GCB).
+He was promoted to the rank of vice-admiral in 1866 and to admiral in 1872.